When you’re starting a business or planning to expand, having a business plan can help to get you on track and get some detail behind your ideas.

 Many people assume that a business plan will be a hefty document containing lots of facts and figures, but it doesn’t have to be.
 The key thing is to choose a format that will work for you and your business.
 That would be:

 - One you’ll use: something that can become part of your day-to-day business rather than something you’ll never refer to.
-Have it on the wall as a manifesto or mind map, make a presentation or create a visual guide - whatever works for you.
+Have your business plan on the wall as a manifesto or mind map, make a presentation or create a visual guide - whatever works for you.

 - One that makes it simple to express your views: if you’re a writer, you may be happy with a document, a designer might like a more visual medium.
 Your business plan should excite and inspire, so pick a format that lets you do that.